loveencounterflow/pipedreams/README.md

 Sometimes it is convenient to split up stream processing depending on the 'kind' of data item at hand.
-For example, imagine you do a typesetting job where each bit coming down the line is either a typesetting command or else a bit of text; imagine you're doing multilingual typesetting in English and Arabic or Chinese and it's easy to see that the processing pipeling could at some time be split up like this:
+For example, imagine you do a typesetting job where each bit coming down the line is either a typesetting command or else a bit of text; imagine you're doing multilingual typesetting in English and Arabic or Chinese and it's easy to see that the processing pipeling could at some point be split up like this:

 ```
                                │